lillekat/lillekat.github.io/frolik.md

 NCPC is five hours of programming in teams of three, registration required (to be announced at the NCPC website).
 The problem quality is extremely high; the easiest problems are like easy Lille Kat, the atmosphere is super, so _everybody_ should participate.

-* Next event: 5 October 2024, 10:00–19:00.
-The Copenhagen event is organised by _Netcompany_ and held at the KU Science Campus (“Nørre campus”) at Biocenter Kantine, Ole Maaløes Vej 5, 2200 København N. More information at the website for [NCPC](https://nordic.icpc.io/ncpc2023/) or [Netcompany’s page](https://netcompany.com/dm/).
+* Next event: 4 October 2025, 10:00–19:00.
+The Copenhagen event is organised by _Netcompany_ and _Jobindex_ and held at ITU, in the Atrium; students from all IT educations in Copenhagen are welcome.
+More information and registration at the website for [NCPC](https://nordic.icpc.io/ncpc2025/).
+Registration is open since 26 August 2025.

 ## [Will Code for Drinks](https://thorehusfeldt.github.io/wcfd/)